DJBlackEagle/shared-project-tools/README.md

 ```

 6. Create file `.prettierignore` in the root folder.
-7. You can use this to ignore for prettier.
+7. You can use this ignore pattern to ignore file for prettier.

 ```
 **/.git/